blooming-generation/text-to-openapi/README.md

     The server will start, typically on port 3000 (or the port specified in `.env`).

 3.  **Development Mode (Optional):**
-    For development, you can use the `dev` script which watches for file changes, recompiles, and restarts the server:
+    Watches for changes, recompiles, and restarts the server:
     ```bash
-    pnpm dev
+    pnpm run dev
     ```

 ## API Usage